mWater/mwater-expressions/docs/Expressions.md

 - `table`: Table id of table

 It is used as the inner expression when trying to do a count(*), as it is logically equivalent to count(sometable.theprimarykey)

+### score expressions

+Scores an enum or enumset by assigning and summing the scores for each value.

+- `type`: "score"
+- `input`: enum or enumset expression
+- `scores`: map of enum/enumset id to score